mridul0010/Customer-Churn-Prediction-Using-ANN/README.md

-# Customer-Churn-Prediction-Using-ANN
+# Customer Churn Prediction Using Machine Learning & Deep Learning
 Customer Churn Prediction using Deep Learning (ANN).
 Full workflow from EDA and feature analysis to model training and prediction.

-# 🧠 Customer Churn Prediction using Deep Learning (ANN)

-### 🚀 Project Overview
+## 📌 Project Overview

-This project predicts **customer churn probability** for a bank using a **Deep Learning Artificial Neural Network (ANN)**.
-The model analyzes customer demographics, account details, and financial behavior to assess the risk of churn, empowering businesses to proactively engage and retain at-risk clients.
+This repository implements a **customer churn prediction system** for a banking dataset using a **comparative machine learning approach**.
+Multiple models were trained and evaluated, and **XGBoost was selected as the final production model**, while an **Artificial Neural Network (ANN)** was implemented as a benchmark to demonstrate deep learning understanding.

+The project emphasizes **model comparison, data-driven model selection, interpretability, and deployment readiness**, rather than focusing on accuracy alone.

+---

 A **Streamlit web app** is provided for interactive use — allowing users to input customer details and receive a real-time churn risk assessment.

+---

+## 🧠 Problem Statement

+Customer churn significantly impacts business revenue.
+The objective of this project is to **predict whether a customer is likely to leave the bank**, enabling proactive retention strategies.

+### Key Challenges

+* Imbalanced dataset (churn vs non-churn)
+* Need to correctly identify churned customers (Recall-focused)
+* Requirement for interpretable models in business settings

 ---